This course will be held on

 05 July, 12 July, 21 July 2022

 This course will be run over Zoom - you'll receive full joining instructions upon booking.
+The prerequisite tasks will be available from 5 July, with the online sessions following on 12 and 21 July.

 Raise awareness of accessibility practices amongst staff across your institution with our ‘best practice’ short course.
 The course is suitable for any member of staff who creates documents, communications, resources or learning material in their role.